Yu Darvish Feels Discrimination Against Asians In America Has Increased Since The Coronavirus Outbreak

 Darvish went on to talk about the gun culture in America.
 He said he knows that people are buying more and more guns.
 He added it isn’t an issue at the moment, but he’s looking down the road.

-Darvish said he’s most worried if the disease continues to cripple the country for another year or two.
-He said things are going to get scary if food begins to get scarce, and lots of people who have a ton of guns are out of work.
+Darvish said he’s most worried about whether the disease could cripple the country for another year or two.
+He said things are going to get scary if food begins to get scarce and people who have a ton of guns are out of work.

-The Cubs pitcher is seeing the way the country is changing -in his eyes – up close and personal because he’s remained in the states even after spring training was postponed.
+The Cubs pitcher is seeing the way the country is changing — in his eyes — up close and personal because he remained in the States even after spring training was postponed.
 Darvish said there was some impulse to return to Japan right when spring camp was called off, but he decided to stay in Arizona so he could continue to work out the way he wanted.

-Not only does Yu have a unique viewpoint on what he perceives as a rise in discrimination against Asians, but he also understands people’s fears when it comes to getting the coronavirus.
+Not only does Darvish have a unique viewpoint on what he perceives as a rise in discrimination against Asians, but he also understands people’s fears when it comes to getting the coronavirus.
 Not long after the Cubs spring training started, Darvish became very ill and was even taken to the hospital.

-The team was worried he had managed to catch coronavirus.
-Back then, it wasn’t anywhere near the outbreak; it is now, but it was still a concern.
+The team was worried he had contracted the virus.
+Back then, it wasn’t anywhere near the pandemic it is now, but it was still a concern.
 It turned out Darvish had the regular, everyday flu.

-Darvish’s comments are similar to what another Japanese major leaguer has said in recent days.
-Masahiro Tanaka also said he’d seen an increase in anger towards Asians since Trump started calling COVID-19 the Wuhan Virus.
-Unlike the Chicago Cubs’ pitcher, Tanaka decided he and his family needed to go back home to Japan because his anxiety had gotten big enough.
+Darvish’s comments are similar to what another Japanese major leaguer has stated in recent days.
+Masahiro Tanaka also said he’d seen an increase in anger toward Asians since Trump started calling COVID-19 the Wuhan Virus.
+Unlike the Chicago Cubs pitcher, Tanaka decided he and his family needed to go back home to Japan because his anxiety had gotten bad enough.